AyakaSenpai/PersonalVault-/README.md

 A time-locked personal savings vault on Ethereum where users can lock their ETH for a specific period.

 ## Features
-- Lock ETH until a predetermined unlock time
+- **Time-Locked Security**: Users can lock their ETH until a predetermined unlock time.
-- Only owner can withdraw after unlock time expires
+- **Access Control**: Only the owner can withdraw or extend the lock period.
-- Extend lock period (cannot shorten)
+- **Gas Efficiency**: Implements Custom Errors for all validation checks to optimize gas usage.
-- Emit events for all state changes
+- **Event Logging**: Emits events for all critical state changes (Deposit, Withdrawal, Lock Extension).
-- Custom errors for gas efficiency

 ## Contract Functions

 ### `deposit()`
-Add ETH to the vault.
-Any amount > 0 accepted.
+Adds ETH to the vault.
+Any amount > 0 is accepted.
+Only the owner can call this.

 ### `withdraw()`
-Retrieve all funds from vault.
-Only callable by owner after unlock time.
+Retrieves all funds from the vault.
+Only callable by the owner after the unlock time has passed.

-### `extendLock(1784029959 newUnlockTime)`
+### `extendLock(uint256 newUnlockTime)`
-Extend the lock period.
-New time must be greater than current unlock time.
+Extends the lock period.
+The `newUnlockTime` must be greater than the current unlock time.

 ### `getBalance()`
-Check current vault balance.
+Checks the current ETH balance of the vault.

+## Technical Specifications
+- **Solidity Version**: 0.8.24
+- **License**: MIT

 ## How to Deploy

-1. Compile with Solidity 0.8.34+commit.80d5c536
+1. **Compile**: Use Solidity compiler version `0.8.24`.
-2. Deploy with constructor parameter `_unlockTime` (1784029959)
+2. **Deploy**: Deploy the contract with the `_unlockTime` (timestamp) as a constructor parameter.
-3. Done!

-## Example
-deploy contrad
-0x73366aF70d67815C8e7ee157F273351F8cE237D0
+3. **Interact**: Once deployed, the owner can use the `deposit`, `withdraw`, and `extendLock` functions.